itarog/PDF_extractor/README.md

 ```

 ### The output
-The output is in the form of a dictionary, where every key is the file name, and the values in form of a tuple (molecule_segments, mol_pic_clusters)
+The output is in the form of a dictionary, where every key is the file name, and the values in form of a tuple:
+(list of **MoleculeSegement**, list of **MolPicCluster**)

+### Saving results for later use
+The results can be saved seperatly (see individual extraction for details) or jointly (see in Extracting images first).

 # PDF extraction visuallization (via label-studio)
+The extraction can be visuallized using label-studio (https://github.com/HumanSignal/label-studio). <br>
+for installing label-studio see: https://labelstud.io/guide/install.

 ## Configuring label-studio
-TBD
+To work with label-studio, a reduced version of the pdf document needs to be created, stored, and given access.
+- **reduced pdf version creation** - using the python package (https://cbrunet.net/python-poppler/)
+- **storage** - currently, only the possibilty of local storage is integrated with the pdf_data_extractor, however there is possibilty of cloud storeage using label-studio.
+- **giving label-studio access** - for local storeage, access is granted by setting an enviorment variable detailed here: https://labelstud.io/guide/storage#Local-storage

 # label-studio data retrival